Title Endorsements: What They Are And When You Need Them

 Access And Entry

-The access and entry endorsement helps ensure the homeowner has direct or indirect access to a public street and protects against loss or damage if they do not.
-This can happen when the property doesn’t border a public road, and access to that road typically depends on an easement by necessity to use a neighboring property to get to the road.
+The access and entry endorsement helps ensure the homeowner has a way to get to a public road, even if their property doesn’t touch the road directly.
+This endorsement protects against loss or damage if they do not.
+In such cases, the homeowner usually relies on an easement by necessity, which allows them to use a neighboring property to get to the road.

 Zoning

-A zoning endorsement helps protect from loss or damage caused by a court ordering the homeowner to alter or remove the home or prohibiting them from using the home for a specific purpose because it violates a specific zoning law.
+A zoning endorsement helps protect from loss or damage caused by a court ordering the homeowner to alter or remove the home.
+It also protects the homeowner if a court prohibits them from using the home for a specific purpose because it violates a specific zoning law.

 Contiguity